SaltysKing/SaltysKing/README.md

 <a href="mailto:aldenlemberg@gmail.com">Email</a>

 <hr>
- Need a proffessional development platform use xenon hostings, Visual Studio and XeSpace enviroments.
+ Need a real development platform use xenon hostings, Visual Studio and XeSpace enviroments.

 <a href="https://xenonhosting.org">Visit Xenon Hosting</a>